kubevault/prometheus-exporter/docs/guides/secret-engines/mysql/overview.md

     name: mysql-cred-rqst-nx7gyv
 ```

 Once DatabaseAccessRequest is approved, the KubeVault operator will issue credentials from Vault and create a secret containing the credential.
-It will also create an RBAC role and rolebinding so that `spec.subjects` can access secret.
+It will also create a role and rolebinding so that `spec.subjects` can access secret.
 You can view the information in the `status` field.

 ```console
 $ kubectl get databaseaccessrequest mysql-cred-rqst -n demo -o json | jq '.status'